-Alternative Resolution options are voluntary and focus on remedies that balance support and accountability for affected parties without pursuing formal disciplinary action against a Respondent.
+Alternative Resolution options are voluntary and focus on remedies that balance support and accountability for affected parties without pursuing formal student conduct action against a Respondent.
 The goal of Alternative Resolution is to address prohibited conduct, identify harms and impacts, and develop a resolution agreement to repair harm and prevent future misconduct.

 What is Alternative Resolution?